A Leray-Serre spectral sequence for Lagrangian Floer theory: Invariance of datum

-When the divisors $D^0$ and $D^1$ are not of the same degree, we follow [\cite{CM}, Theorem 8.1] to find divisors $D^{0'}$ and $D^{1'}$ built from homotopic sections of the same line bundle that are $\epsilon$-transverse to $D^0$ resp. $D^1$.
-One uses a theory of holomorphic configurations that are adapted to both $D^{0}$ and $D^{0'}$ to get a perturbation morphism (and similarly for $D^{1}$ resp. $D^{1'}$) as in the proof of [\cite{CW2} Theorem 3.11].
-Finally, we apply the previous argument to the data adapted to the divisors $D^{0'}$ and $D^{1'}$ to get a perturbation morphism with homotopy inverse between data adapted to these two divisors.
-If we combine all of the Morphisms, the net result is a perturbation morphism between $D^0$ and $D^1$
+When the divisors $D^0$ and $D^1$ are not of the same degree, one follows \cite[Theorem 8.1]{CM} (cf \cite[Chapter 5.6]{CW2}) to find divisors $D^{0'}$ and $D^{1'}$ built from homotopic sections of the same line bundle that are $\epsilon$-transverse to $D^0$ resp.~$D^1$.
+One uses a theory of holomorphic configurations that are adapted to both $D^{0}$ and $D^{0'}$ to get a perturbation morphism $\mc{P}^{i}:CF(L,\mc{P}^i,D^i)\rightarrow CF(L,\mc{P}^i,D^{i'})$ as in the proof of \cite[Theorem 5.12]{CW2}.
+Finally, we apply the previous argument to the data adapted to the divisors $D^{0'}$ and $D^{1'}$ to get a perturbation morphism with homotopy inverse between between $A_\infty$-algebras defined with these divisors.
+If we combine all of the morphisms, the net result are perturbation morphisms between $D^0$ and $D^1$ that are homotopy inverses.